wikimedia/integration-zuul/doc/source/admin/tenants.rst

       its externally visible URL here (e.g.,
       ``https://tenant.example.com/``).
 This will override the
       :attr:`web.root` setting when constructing URLs for this tenant.

+   .. attr:: admin-rules

+      A list of access rules for the tenant.
+These rules are checked to grant privileged actions to users at the tenant level, through Zuul's REST API.

+      At least one rule in the list must match for the user to be allowed the privileged action.

+      More information on tenant-scoped actions can be found in :ref:`tenant-scoped-rest-api`.

 .. _admin_rule_definition: